Cutis marmorata telangiectatica congenita

 What are the clinical features of CMTC?

 CMTC may appear indented due to dermal atrophy (loss of dermis).
 Atrophy of the epidermis and rarely ulceration may also occur.
+It is most commonly associated with ipsilateral limb hypotrophy (smaller, shorter limb).

 How is the diagnosis of CMTC made?